 - Tight curls – Instead of a densely bristled boar brush, tight curls & coils do better when they have plenty of room to breathe.
 A wide tooth comb could work significantly better for your hair health as it provides a gentler approach to help combat breakage.

 - Sensitive scalp – Stray away from brushes with stiff, irritating bristles.
-Instead, go for a brush with flexible bristles, like a detangling brush.
+Instead, go for a brush with flexible bristles, like a detangling brush or paddle brush.
 Prevent scalp damage while keeping your curly, coily or wavy hair tangle-free.

 If you’re still unsure what hair type you fall under, visit our Curl Guide to get in touch with your beautiful locks.
 Learn about curl pattern, porosity & transitioning.
 Before you know it, you’ll feel well-versed in hair care methods that bring out your inner shine.